mbrio/react-pipeline/README.md

   - Upload the results of the machine learning to a location
 - Email the admin that the pipeline has completed

+## Lifecycle Methods

+Currently all lifecycle methods that are supported by `ReactDOMServer` are supported in *react-pipeline*, this includes `getDefaultProps` and `componentWillMount`.
+Along with these lifecycle methods two additional lifecycle methods have been added `componentWillExec` and `componentDidExec`.
+`componentWillExec` gets called for each `Task` instance before it's `exec` method is called or any of it's child tasks are started. `componentDidExec` gets called for each `Task` instance after it's `exec` method is called and after all of it's child tasks have completed.

 ## Rationale

 For the past four years I have worked primarily on big data projects utilizing